Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 ## Usecases

 The APIs can be used in different scenarios.
 We will describe the most common ones to give you an idea about the possibilities.
-Please see our receipes section to know more.
+Please see the <a href="/product/UniversalCommerce/recipes">Receipes sSection</a> receipes section to learn more.

 ## Testing

-Before start the testing, please make sure to know about the FEP assigned to the merchant and use the cards assigned to the FEP.
-The most common FEPs used are BUYPASS, Rapid Connect and IPG. <br><br>
+Before you could start testing the uCom API, we recommend spending some time to learn about the FEP that is assigned to your configuration in uCom.
+The most common FEPs used are BUYPASS, Rapid Connect and IPG.
+A specific set of testing cards will be provided to you by the Implementation Team once the configurations are completed. <br><br>
 <br>
 <br>

-Still having queries?.
-Check out our <a href="/product/UniversalCommerce/docs/?path=docs/faq/faq.md">FAQs section</a> for help.
+Still having quetions?
+Check out the <a href="/product/UniversalCommerce/docs/?path=docs/faq/faq.md">FAQs Section</a> for help.

 <div id="copy_button"></div>
 </body>